Kalyar Platt

-Kalyar Platt is a Burmese herpetologist and turtle conservationist.
+Kalyar Platt (born 1972) is a Burmese herpetologist and turtle conservationist.
 She is the director of the Myanmar Program of the Turtle Survival Alliance and oversees conservation, breeding and reintroduction projects for some of Southeast Asia's rarest turtle species.
 She formerly worked for Wildlife Conservation Society and earned her PhD from Bangkok's Chulalongkorn University in 2007.

 Early life and education

 Kalyar was born in 1972 in Yangon, Myanmar, to U Nyunt Thein and Daw San San.
 Her father was a government engineer involved in the construction of hydroelectric dams.
 She accompanied him to work sites where she witnessed construction workers collecting turtles in pits.
 She was fascinated by the variety of species but recoiled in horror when the turtles were pulled from the pit, butchered and cooked by the camp chef.

 She earned her B.Sc. with honours from Yangon University in 1995.
 She earned her M.Sc. from the same university in 2000.
 Fearing that the Burmese military junta would close the universities, she moved to Bangkok in 2001.
 Platt earned her PhD in 2007 from Chulalongkorn University in Bangkok.
 She studied the ecology of the Southern river terrapin (Batagur affinis) under the biologist Kumthorn Thirakhupt.
 She then moved to the United States with her husband and lived briefly in Alpine, Texas before moving to New York.
 She lived with her sisters and worked at an orchid farm.